zkxl/zkxl.github.io/_posts/2017-01-12-deeplearning-in-Math.md

 $$ \underset{W} {\operatorname{\min}} - \sum_{t=1}^{M} \log{(P(T(t)|O(t))} $$

-__Then what?
-The above problem is obviously a regression/continuous probability problem.
-But we don't know what P(T(t)|O(t)) looks like?
+__The above problem is obviously a regression/continuous probability problem.
+Now what?
 Here comes in Gaussian distribution, which is the most commonly used continuous probability distribution to model real-valued, random variables whose probability distribution is unknown.
 It is useful because of central limit theorem.__

 $$ f(x|\mu ,\sigma^{2}) = {\frac {1}{\sqrt {2 \sigma^{2} \pi}}} \e^{-{\frac {(x-\mu)^{2}} {2 \sigma^{2}}} $$